Auto Shipping: RORO Vs. Container — Which is Better?

 Both options can be used for your car, motorcycle, truck, or any other vehicle you need to ship internationally.
 It is important for your confidence to know that all vehicles are securely blocked, braced, and tied down ensuring absolute security during transportation.

-Of course, we always recommend getting cargo insurance for your protection no matter what you’re shipping.
+Of course, we always recommend getting cargo insurance (visit here to know about how does private hire insurance work and why it is always preferred by everyone) for your protection no matter what you’re shipping.

 When it comes to auto shipping, there are several reasons that you may wish to consider RORO instead of shipping your car, truck, or other vehicle in a container.